 How to Overcome Anxiety Effectively: Use Natural Methods

-• Aromatherapy: Various essential oils have been heralded for their healing properties against many diseases, and anxiety disorders are among them.
-Some anxiety-busting essential oils that you can utilize include:18,19,20
+• Aromatherapy: Various essential oils have been heralded for their healing properties against many conditions, including anxiety disorders.
+Some anxiety-busting essential oils you can utilize include:1

-◦ Indirect inhalation of the oil via a room diffuser or by placing drops nearby
+◦ Indirect inhalation of the oil via a room diffuser or sprinkling a few drops in certain areas

 ◦ Aromatherapy massage, by diluting the essential oils with a carrier oil

-◦ Topical applications by mixing the essential oil with lotion, bath salt or dressing
+◦ Topical applications by mixing the essential oil with lotion, bath salt or wound dressing

-A form of psychological acupressure, EFT is based on the same energy meridians that are used in traditional acupuncture, minus the needles.
-Instead, you use your fingertips to tap and stimulate different energy meridian points in your body.
-At the same time, you also speak custom-made verbal affirmations to yourself.
+• Emotional Freedom Techniques (EFT): This is an energy psychology tool that may help address anxiety and panic attacks.5 EFT is based on the same energy meridians used in traditional acupuncture, minus the needles.
+When you practice EFT, you use your fingertips to tap and stimulate different energy meridian points in your body while reciting custom-made verbal affirmations to yourself.

-People with anxiety disorders can benefit from EFT as it was shown to increase positive emotions like hope and enjoyment, and lessen negative emotional states, anxiety being one of them.
-EFT also targets two parts of your brain, namely the amygdala and the hippocampus, that help you decide whether an object is a threat or not.23 Your body's levels of cortisol, a stress hormone, also decrease.24
+People with anxiety disorders can benefit from EFT as it was shown to increase positive emotions like hope and happiness, and lessen negative emotional states.
+EFT also targets two parts of your brain, namely the amygdala and the hippocampus, which help you decide whether an object is a threat or not,6 and assist with reducing levels of cortisol, a stress hormone.7

-• Cognitive-Behavioral Therapy (CBT): The main goal of this type of therapy is to reclaim control of reactions toward stress and stimuli, and lessen the feeling of helplessness that goes with it.25 Moreover, CBT deals with present problems that you are facing instead of bringing up past experiences, and searches for practical ways to enhance your state of mind.26
+• Cognitive-Behavioral Therapy (CBT): The main goal of this therapy is to reclaim control of your feelings toward commonly stressful thoughts and teach you how to think about positive ideas instead.8 As the U.K.’s NHS highlights, CBT deals with present problems you need to address and doesn’t focus on past experiences, and searches for practical ways to enhance your state of mind.

 CBT involves sitting down with a therapist or mental health professional for a session that lasts for 30 minutes up to an hour.
-These sessions could be held once a week or once every two weeks.
-A typical course of treatment involving CBT lasts for five to 20 sessions.27 According to the Mayo Clinic, these are the four steps involved in CBT:28
+These sessions could be held once a week or once every two weeks, and patients may undergo five to 20 sessions to help address mental health problems.9 According to the Mayo Clinic, these are the four steps involved in CBT:10

 ◦ “Identifying troubling situations or conditions in your life